 Pursuant to F.S. § 119, all electronic communications made or received by the college are public records.
 Unless exempted under Florida Statutes, all public records may be inspected and copied by any person desiring to do so under the supervision of the custodian of the public records.

 Enrolled students should not use Institutional Email (Microsoft Outlook) for course communications.
 Such communications shall be referred to MyCourses.

 Instead, sign-on to MyCourses regularly.
 Check the Calendar and read all Communications.
 See NEWS for class announcements.
 Read your course email and contact your professor via MyCourses if you need any help or assistance.
 Your professor will attempt to answer MyCourses communications within 48 hours under normal circumstances.
 Contact our Communications Specialist, Mrs. Donna Williams, if you need immediate assistance.

 SPC Voicemail is routed to Institutional Email (Microsoft Outlook).
 As the system identifies the phone number and not necessarily the caller (per se) and voice-text is often unreliable, I may not have a clear record of your VM.
 Bottom line: Students are expected to use MyCourses Email as heretofore stated.
-NB: The professor is not obligated to respond to individuals not using MyCourses email.
+NB: The professor is not obligated to respond to individuals not using MyCourses.

-ATTENDANCE AND PARTICIPATION
+ATTENDANCE

 Active participation for this class means (1) signing-on to the course each week; (2) following the professor's directions; (3) following published policy; and (4) successfully completing and submitting all assignments by the due dates posted in the Calendar.
-This includes submitting the diagnostic essay by the end of the "No-Show" period as well as posting in discussion forums weekly.
 Successful completion of assignments shall count toward active participation.
-Missed assignments or those in violation of policy shall count as absence.
-If you have missed an assignment due to a medical matter and seek excused absence, please provide a short, signed doctor's note confirming the same and send it to your Professor via MyCourses (white.julia@mycourses.spcollege.edu).
+Missed assignments shall count as absence.

+If you have missed a major (100 point) assignment due to a medical matter and seek excused absence, please provide a short, signed doctor's note confirming the same and send to your Professor via MyCourses (white.julia@mycourses.spcollege.edu).

 The professor shall verify which students are actively attending and participating in class.
 Students classified as "No Show" for both of the first two weeks shall be administratively withdrawn from the class.
 The student's financial aid will be adjusted based on their updated enrollment status.
-The last day to withdraw without a grade penalty can be found in the SPC College Calendar.
-It is important that you make note of this date to protect your GPA from the effects of a failing grade.
-If you should find that circumstances require you to withdraw, there is an online withdrawal form available at My SPC.
-Immediately following the 60% point of the term, students classified as not meeting the criteria for active class participation and/or failing to successfully submit the Midterm Essay shall be reported to the Administration and consequently administratively withdrawn.
+Students who are not actively participating in class as defined in the Professor's Syllabus shall be reported to the Administration during the week following the last date to withdraw with a "W" (as posted in the academic calendar on the college's web site).
 Students will be able to withdraw themselves at any time during the term.
 However, requests submitted after the last date to withdraw with a "W" (see academic calendar) will result in a "WF" (which may also impact financial aid).
 Students are strongly encouraged to consult with an academic advisor or financial assistance counselor prior to withdrawing from a class.